angeanto/angeanto.github.io/README.md

 ## DataConscious navigation and visual identity

-Primary navigation is Programs, For Teams, Insights and About.
+Header and footer navigation use the same order: Home, Programs, For Teams, Insights, Speaking, About and DataConscious Labs.
 Programs (`_pages/programs.md`) groups individual and team offers.
-Projects (`_pages/projects.md`) and Speaking (`_pages/speaking.md`) are linked from the homepage and custom footer.
+The Labs screenshots are part of the working-architecture section on For Data Teams; there is no separate Projects page.
 Existing course, About and Insights permalinks are unchanged.

 `index.md` is the sole homepage.
 The inherited paginated article listing moved to `articles/index.html`; the archive is linked from Insights.
 Pagination uses `/articles/page:num/`, and the existing `/page2/` address redirects to its new location.

+`_pages/tag-archive.md` serves `/tags/`, which is the destination used by article tag links.
+Keep it in place when changing the Insights structure so taxonomy links remain browsable.

 The shared identity uses the existing MailerLite Labs logo URL, Poppins (Google Fonts), white backgrounds, charcoal text and Labs gold (#e5b600) for primary actions.
 The website uses dark button text for contrast.
 These external logo/font resources require network access.
 Homepage styling is under `.brand-home` in `assets/css/main.scss`; the old homepage inline CSS was removed.

 The newsletter retains MailerLite form `veywtM`, in an expandable block lower on the homepage.
 No subscriber destination was changed.
 The workshop photograph already existed in the repository.
 Five unique screenshots supplied by the owner live in `assets/images/lab/`; the duplicate dbt attachment is stored once.
 Captions distinguish demonstration DAGs and a failed contract check from successful production output.
 Screenshots have not been retouched.
-No new stock or generated imagery was introduced.
+The About profile uses the owner-supplied `assets/images/me/antonis-profile-2026.jpeg`; no stock or generated imagery was introduced.

 The main site is reviewed through this PR.
 Existing Labs logo, font and palette were used as the visual reference; this redesign does not change MailerLite content or publish new main-site URLs there before they exist.
 Future MailerLite edits are applied directly in its editor per the owner's instruction.